Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Simulations

-where $\abs{A}$ denotes the determinant of a square matrix $A$\,.
-Note that $G^*_{(l,r]}(\cdot)$ in \eqref{e:gainHD} can be thought of as the continuously embedded population gain function corresponding to multivariate Gaussian log-likelihood based segmentation.
-That is, we replace the empirical covariance matrices by the corresponding true ones in the generalized likelihood ratio test for a single change point at location $s$, $l < s < r$, against a constant signal.

-\begin{lemma} The function $G^{*}_{(l,r]}(\cdot)$ defined in \eqref{e:gainHD} is piecewise (i.e.~in between change points) convex, and up to some special cases as detailed in the proof (see Appendix~\ref{App:GGM_convexity_proof}) even strictly convex. \end{lemma} Lemma~\ref{Lem:GGM_convexity} in particular implies that in the presence of a single change point in $(l,r]$, $G^*_{(l,r]}$ is unimodal and in case $(l,r]$ contains multiple change points, then each strict local maximum corresponds to a change point.
-In case that $G^{*}$ is even piecewise strictly convex, then Lemma~\ref{Lem:OS} from the Appendix implies that optimistic search would find a strict local maximum and hence a change point.
-In practice, we do not have access to the population gain function $G^{*}$, but only a noise variant thereof.
-Given this motivation, in the following we focus on how well optimistic search based change point detection methods perform in the changing covariance setup of Model~\ref{GGM_setup}.

-\cite{SeedBS} considered a simulation setup involving change point detection in (high-dimensional) Gaussian graphical models as an example to demonstrate that seeded intervals can be computationally much more attractive compared to the random intervals utilized in WBS in high-dimensional settings with computationally expensive fits.
-We will show that further speedups in such computationally challenging change point detection problems for many available algorithms can be easily obtained utilizing our optimistic search strategies.
-In Example~\ref{setup:high-dim} we take up on this setup by \cite{SeedBS} and add a similar, but somewhat simpler scenario.
+A simulation setup of \cref{GGM_setup} was considered in \cite{SeedBS} as an example to demonstrate the computational efficiency of seeded intervals over random intervals utilized in WBS.
+We will show that further speed-ups in such computationally challenging setup for many available algorithms can be easily obtained utilizing our optimistic search strategies.